 This professional campaign titled '"Deal with it" - new campaign to break stigma around men’s mental health' was published in Singapore in November, 2022.
 It was created for the brand: Calm Collective, by ad agencies: BBH Singapore and Freeflow.
 This Digital, Film, and Integrated media campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted 15 days ago.
+It was submitted about 1 year ago.

 Agency: BBH Singapore